What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Vitamin CMango, papaya, citrus juices (diluted)Promotes gum healing

-How Long Do You Need to Eat Soft Foods?
+How Long Do You Eat Soft Foods After Oral Surgery?

-The first 3–7 days are usually the most sensitive period.
-After that, as the pain reduces, you can start introducing semi-soft foods.
-However, knowing what to eat with braces the first week helps you avoid setbacks and encourages healing.
+Between 3 and 7 days is generally the most sensitive time.
+From there, as the pain decreases, you can build in some types of semi-soft foods.
+However, by knowing what to eat with braces the first week, you can prevent setbacks and promote healing.

 Emotional Support: Don’t Worry, It Gets Better

-It’s completely normal to feel frustrated when you’re limited to soft foods and dealing with soreness.
+It is completely normal to feel frustrated when stuck on soft foods and experiencing soreness.
 But here’s what to remember:

-• The pain and tenderness usually fade in 5–7 days.
+• Pain and tenderness generally diminish over 5–7 days.

 Final Thoughts

-You’re only one week away from getting fully used to your new smile journey—so eat smart and smile strong!
+You’re just a week away from being fully adjusted to your new smile journey— so eat smart and smile on!

 15 detailed FAQs on what to eat with braces the first week

-1. What are the best foods to eat with braces the first week?
+1. What are the best foods to eat with braces in the first week?

 Examples include: